Mojahedin’s flag, which is both Marxist (sickle and star), militant (weapon) and Islamic (Quran verse at the top)

 “He resembles to the executed Lajevardi.
 Even Lajevardi had a spot on his head, however, after being shot by the young hero.”

-The more serious the situation in Iran becomes, the more tensions we will see.
-Much suggests that the democratic opposition will have to fight on two fronts: partly against the regime in Iran, partly against the fundamentalists of the Mojahedin.
+As the situation in Iran intensifies, so too will these tensions.
+It appears the democratic opposition will be forced to fight on two fronts: against the regime in Iran and against the fundamentalist Mojahedin.

-The header image shows Mojahedin members in their base where veiling is compulsory.
+The header image depicts members of the Mojahedin in their base, where veiling is compulsory.